Skip to content

 Please don’t plan to shift things from room to room during the visit — it isn’t part of the appointment, it eats into the time, and it slows everything down.
 If space or time is tight, the visit can still go ahead; we’ll assess on arrival.

-In short: hide, clear, minimise, and pack away the personal bits.
+Pack away the personal bits.
 Decluttering every room now doubles as a head start on the move.
 Somewhere to put it all?
 A garage, spare room, attic, shed — even the car — all do the job nicely.

-Living spaces
+Living Room

 • Clear coffee tables, side tables and worktops — the fewer objects, the calmer the room reads